|The U-Haul of the Empire, now with mom's attic for extra overhead storage space!|

 Grand Moff Tarkin

 Gozantis are the cheapest "shallow bucket" ship for Tarkin's token-spamming effect and Assault Carrier Gozantis are happy to receive concentrate fire tokens to spend with their concentrate fire dials for a pretty reliable little 2-dice barrage.
 Carrier Gozantis are happy for squadron tokens to command 3 squadrons a turn through Boosted Comms or 4 squadrons a turn with Expanded Hangar Bays.
-Tarkin is one of the rare instances where I don't feel like you necessarily need a fleet support upgrade on all your Gozantis - normally I default to Comms Nets, but Tarkin's token-producing effect is usually more than enough tokens for most fleets.
+Tarkin is one of the rare instances where I don't feel like you necessarily need a fleet support upgrade on all your Gozantis - normally I default to Comms Nets, but Tarkin's token-producing effect is usually plenty of tokens for most fleets.

 An extra hull point on a Gozanti can make a surprising amount of difference, especially when it comes to the chances of ramming a Gozanti to death.
 Don't expect miracles, mind you, but Motti's 4 hull Gozantis can often take one more attack from all but the strongest opponents before finally dropping.
 Motti is also a big fan of Comms Net Gozantis passing out command tokens to his heavier ships or Bomber Command Center Gozantis supporting his carrier fleet.